bitwalker/toml-elixir/README.md

 end
 ```

+## Using as a Config Provider

-This will result in `Toml.Provider` being invoked during boot, at which point it
+The usages described above will result in `Toml.Provider` being invoked during boot, at which point it
 will evaluate the given path and read the TOML file it finds.
 If one is not
 found, or is not accessible, the provider will raise an error, and the boot
 sequence will terminate unsuccessfully.
 If it succeeds, it persists settings in